 Leslie is an experienced communications and marketing professional with a passion for working with the 50+ generation.
 Her history is varied with a first career in the healthcare arena before moving into communications.
 Leslie received a B.S. in Nutrition and Dietetics from University of Rhode Island, and a Master of Public Health from the Robert Wood Johnson Medical School (Rutgers) in New Jersey.
-After graduating with her masters degree, Leslie founded a wellness consulting business where she coordinated employee health and wellness programs for firms throughout NJ, such as AT&T and PSE&G. During this time, Leslie published numerous health related articles in Environmental Nutrition.
-She enjoyed working in the health field, but found creating and writing about her programs and expertise more challenging, interesting and rewarding than working directly with individuals.
-Upon moving to Texas, Leslie obtained a webmaster certification from Collin College and began working as a marketing consultant for a wide variety of companies in the DFW area.
+After graduating with her masters degree, Leslie founded a wellness consulting business where she coordinated employee health and wellness programs for firms throughout NJ, such as AT&T and PSE&G, primarily for employees over age 50.
+During this time, Leslie published numerous health related articles in Environmental Nutrition.
+Upon moving to Texas, Leslie obtained a webmaster certification from Collin College and began working as a marketing consultant for a wide variety of companies in the DFW area, the majority of which were health related.
+She has more than 10 years experience with the senior community as both a volunteer and a business owner.

-Ellen Blake is an experienced writer who is passionate about the 50+ population and sharing her wealth of knowledge with our target audience and their loved ones.
-She spent much of her career working with those afflicted with diabetes and the families, and loved helping this population live their best life.
+Ellen Blake is a freelance writer who is passionate about the 50+ population and sharing her wealth of knowledge with our target audience and their loved ones.
+She spent much of her career working with those afflicted with diabetes and their families, and loved helping this population live their best life.
 Now that Ellen is over 50 herself, she enjoys researching and writing about all aspects of what she calls “active adulthood” for 50PlusToday.

-Marlene Caraballo – Eternal optimist,designer by day, writer by night.
+Eternal optimist,designer by day, writer by night.
 Mom to three sons, and pet parent to Nutley.
 Resides in Orange County, NY.
-Blogs about life after 50 at cheers2chapter2.com/
+Marlene blogs about life after 50 at cheers2chapter2.com/.
+She strives to share inspiration and truth for women over fifty who want to live their best life and share the journey.

 Leah Dobkin is a versatile and creative writer, covering environmental, housing, social, consumer and business issues.
 She skillfully weaves compelling human-interest stories for print and online articles.
 She has written extensively about creative solutions and opportunities in an aging society.
 Prior to freelance writing, Ms. Dobkin was in the aging and nonprofit field for more than 35 years, with a strong focus on intergenerational programming. http://www.leahdobkin.com